How To Design A Great Mobile App Intro By Learning From The Best

 Now we know what an app intro is and it’s importance in helping retention rates.
 Next, we’ll look at 3 really good mobile app intros, do a breakdown of each and see why it works well.
 We will then learn from these 3 examples and see how to bring it all together for your app.

 In design, there never is a ‘one size fits all’ solution.
 So instead of trying to decide upon one approach, let’s take a look at 3 best onboarding experiences on apps.
 Keep in mind that I am deliberately trying to be device agnostic.
-No iOS or Android favoritism here.
-The idea is to simply look at HOW the intros have been designed so Android or iOS has no effect on this.
+The goal is to look at how app intros have been designed so Android or iOS has no effect on this.

 The 3 apps that we’ll look into are: